fuu0/howto-dect/index.md

 ### Recovering a RFP with corrupted Firmware.

-If the LED1 does not switch to orange after a reboot, chance is high the firmware might be corrupted.
-You can optionally verify this by get a (serial dump)[#serial-console] of the u-boot bootloader.
-"UBI error" and "Error reading files" are the indicators you looking for.
+If LED1 turns orange after powering up the RFP, there is a good chance that the firmware is corrupt.
+You can optionally check this by getting a (serial dump)[#serial-console] of the u-boot bootloader.
+"UBI error" and "Error reading files" are the indicators you are looking for.

-To fix this, there is a function called uImageFailSafe that can be found on the internet, at least for SIP-DECT Version 4.
+To fix this, there is a file called uImageFailSafe that can be found on the internet, at least for SIP-DECT version 4.

 Take a FAT32 formatted USB Flash Drive, copy the "uImageFailSafe" and the corresponding SIP-DECT Vers.
-4 "iprfp3G.dnld" onto the Drive and reboot the RFP.
+4 Firmware "iprfp3G.dnld" onto the Drive and power up the RFP

-The RFP will flash Version 4 from where it can be upgraded to the latest Version by the procedure shown above.
+The RFP will flash to version 4 from where it can be upgraded to the latest version using the procedure shown above.

 ### Factory reset